 As if his successful career did not speak for itself, Jean-George was recognized by the James Beard Foundation in the "Best New Restaurant," "Outstanding Chef" and "Who's Who of Food & Beverage" categories in 1998.
 In 1999, the same foundation named his book, Jean-Georges: Cooking at Home with a Four Star Chef "Best Cookbook."

 Please Note: All American Speakers Bureau acts only as an entertainment broker/producer for corporate functions, private engagements and special events.
-All American Speakers Bureau does not claim or represent itself as the exclusive booking agency, business manager, publicist, speakers bureau or management for Jean Georges Vongerichten or any artists or celebrities on this website.
+All American Speakers Bureau does not claim or represent itself as the exclusive agent or management of Jean Georges Vongerichten or any artist on this website.
 Speaker fees are determined based on a number of factors and may change without notice.
 Fees often vary based on a number of factors including: speakers schedule, supply and demand, length of presentation, location of event and other factors.
 Fee Ranges listed on this website are intended to serve only as a guideline.
 In some cases, the actual price quote may be above or below the stated range.

 All American Speakers Bureau is a celebrity booking agency and talent buyer which supplies celebrity talent worldwide.
 We secure speakers and celebrities for speaking engagements, advertising campaigns, personal appearances, commercials, licensing, voice-overs, product endorsements, spokesperson campaigns, publicity events, corporate entertainment, trade shows, and media tours.